crowdfavorite-mirrors/wp-enable-media-replace/readme.txt

 A new option will be available in the Edit Media view, called "Replace Media".
 This is where you can upload a new file to replace the old one.

+= I replaced a file, but it didn't change! =

+There are two main reasons this would happen.

+First, make sure you are not viewing a cached version of the file, especially if you replaced an image.
+Press "Refresh" in your browser to make sure.

+Second, if the file really looks unchanged, make sure WordPress has write permissions to the files in your uploads folder.
+If you have ever moved your WP installation (maybe when you moved it to a new server), the permissions on your uploaded files are commonly reset so that WordPress no longer has permissions to change the files.
+If you don't know how to do this, contact your web server operator.

 == Screenshots ==

-1. The new link in the WordPress Edit Media view.
+1. The new link in the media library.
+2. The replace media-button as seen in the "Edit media" view.
-2. The upload window.
+3. The upload options.
-3. Get the file ID in the edit file URL
+4. Get the file ID in the edit file URL

 == Wishlist / Coming attractons ==